theJokerInmate64/theJokerInmate/readMe.md

-#this is a test to see what i remember.
+#this is a test to see what i remem
+random is not so random